-Our LLM in is one of the most innovative and intellectually challenging programmes in IHL and HR offered in Europe today.
+Our LLM in is one of the most innovative and intellectually challenging programmes in IHL and HR in armed conflict offered in Europe today.

 We attract some of the most experienced and academically qualified students from around the world who are taught by leading academics and practitioners in the field.

 The Geneva Academy proposes three distinct master’s programmes: an LLM in International Humanitarian Law and Human Rights, a Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law and an Executive Master in International Law in Armed Conflicts.

 Our LLM in International Humanitarian Law and Human Rights (60 ECTS) is a one-year full-time postgraduate degree.
 It is designed for intellectually curious and thoughtful candidates with a law degree who want to gain advanced, comprehensive and practical training in international humanitarian law, international human rights law in armed conflict, international criminal law and the interplay between them.

 Our Master on Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (60 ECTS) is a one-year full-time postgraduate degree.
 It is designed for highly qualified and open-minded candidates interested in acquiring high-level academic education and real-world practice in the field of transitional justice, human rights and the rule of law.
 Primary focus is placed on strengthening interdisciplinary knowledge and preparing students for future professional activities.